Smuggling of silkworm eggs into the East Roman Empire: Background

-Silk was first produced sometime during the third millennium BC by the Chinese.
-By the first century AD, there was a steady flow of silk into the Roman Empire.
+Silk was first produced sometime during the third millennium BCE by the Chinese.
+By the first century CE, there was a steady flow of silk into the Roman Empire.
 With the rise of the Sassanid Empire and the subsequent Roman–Persian Wars, importing silk to Europe became increasingly difficult and expensive.
 The Persians strictly controlled trade in their territory and would suspend trade in times of war.
-Consequently, the Roman Emperor Justinian I tried creating alternative trade routes to Sogdiana, which at the time had become a major silk-producing centre: one to the north via Crimea, and one to the south via Ethiopia.
+Consequently, the Eastern Roman Emperor Justinian I tried creating alternative trade routes to Sogdiana, which at the time had become a major silk-producing centre: one to the north via Crimea, and one to the south via Ethiopia.
 The failure of these efforts led Justinian I to look elsewhere since demand for this luxury good was high, even within his inner circle.

 565AD.
-Roman Empire, blue and purple; Sassanid Empire in yellow.
-Sassanid vassals, in orange, encompassing the Persian Gulf to the south, and reaching the Indus river in the southeast and the Kingdom of Khotan in the northeast (both silk-growing areas).
+Eastern Roman Empire, blue and purple; Sassanid Empire in yellow.
+Sassanid vassals, in orange, encompassing the Persian Gulf to the south, and reaching the Indus River in the southeast and the Kingdom of Khotan in the northeast (both silk-growing areas).